symfony/symfony/UPDATE.md

 ------------

 * Extension configuration classes should now implement the `Symfony\Component\Config\Definition\ConfigurationInterface` interface.
 Note that the BC is kept but implementing this interface in your extensions will allow for further developments.

+* The "fingerscrossed" Monolog option has been renamed to "fingers_crossed".

 PR9 to PR10
 -----------